Padme4000/BG3-Mini-Tool/README.md

 A tool I am creating to make editing these files a less of a strain on the eyes that I want to share with others.

 This is a very WIP tool and I am only one person who has bare minimum coding knowledge.
 I am learning as I make this tool.
+I use books I bought, internet tutorials as well as help from ChatGPT

 It may also be slow going as the game is being released 3rd of August.
 If we don't get an official tool to edit these files I will continue my work on it, but please bare in mind I will need to update my own mods, and time to play the game.
 So there could also be slow updates in between versions, as I have more than a few hobbies.
 However I hope each version will help someone.